 Adhesions – Bands of scar tissue attached to organ surfaces and capable of connecting, covering, or distorting organs, such as tubes, ovaries or uterus.
 Can also occur inside uterine cavity; increased risk with history of multiple miscarriages, D & Cs and C-sections.

-AID (artificial insemination, donor) – A procedure introducing sperm from an anonymous donor into a woman’s uterus in order to achieve a pregnancy.
+AID (Artificial Insemination by Donor) – A procedure introducing sperm from an anonymous donor into a woman’s uterus in order to achieve a pregnancy.

-AIH (artificial insemination, husband or homologous) – A special insemination procedure used to introduce sperm collected from a woman’s partner into the woman’s uterus.
+AIH (Artificial Insemination by Husband or homologous) – A special insemination procedure used to introduce sperm collected from a woman’s partner into the woman’s uterus.
 Also referred to as intrauterine insemination (IUI).